 The Fidra course measures almost 7,000 yards though there are four sets of tees at every hole to allow for varying abilities.
 Greens are large and receptive, with subtle borrows to test the best of putters.
 Many putting surfaces have run-up areas in front, enabling golfers to play a traditional bump-and-run shot along the ground.

 Pine trees are the defining feature over the early holes, offering seclusion from the outside world as the course picks its way through the woodland routing.
-The links aspect of the course comes into play from the 12th hole onward when the Bass Rock, Firth of Forth and coast of Fife come into view when these holes wind their way out to the beach at Yellowcraig then return back to the clubhouse.
+The links aspect of the course comes into play from the 12th hole onward when the Bass Rock, Firth of Forth and coast of Fife come into view as these holes wind their way out to the beach at Yellowcraig then return back to the clubhouse.

 In the summer of 2006 the Fidra course at Archerfield Links was joined by the new Dirleton course in offering members and their guests a very special Scottish links golf experience.
 The Ladies Scottish Open was hosted at Archerfield on five consecutive occasions between 2010 and 2014, and in 2015 the Fidra staged the Scottish Senior Open, which England’s Paul Broadhurst won on his European Senior Tour debut, beating Austrian Gordon Manson in a play-off.